 However, if the company’s portfolio is quite large, search key strings containing keywords or elements for product features must be searched to output and analyze a manageable number of hits.
 Furthermore, since the novelty of innovation is claimed, one can also go through the title, abstract, or claims of the patents to analyze the citation in much less time, and one can identify a relevant patent after analyzing the claims.

 Furthermore, various IP laws are taken into account when conducting a patent search.
 Jurisdictions apply to these laws.
 These laws are based on an invention’s novelty, obviousness, and usefulness.

 There are millions of patents in the world.
 To uncover all of the information, you must conduct a thorough patentability search.
 To find the most relevant information, you should:

 - WIPO database

 - Google patents

 - Novelty Checker by XLSCOUT

 Each of these has its own set of advantages.
 Free Patents Online provides PDF documents with handy hyperlinks.
-Google is quick and has a wealth of information dating back many years.
+There are both paid and free patent search options available.
+To conduct a google patent search, Google is quick and has a wealth of information dating back many years.
+The WIPO database can be used to conduct a WIPO patent search.
+This patent search tool searches not only the PCT database of approximately 2 million International Applications, but also worldwide patent applications.
 The USPTO database is a government-approved source.
+Searchers use this database to conduct patent searches, also known as uspto patent search.
 XLSCOUT patent search tool has a patent database of more than 150 million+ patent applications and 220 million+ research publications.